Updated June 29, 2023

-- It helps to model the nonlinear and complex relationships of the real world.
+- It helps to model the nonlinear and non-line relationships of the real world.

 - They are used in pattern recognition because they can generalize.

-- They have many applications like text summarization, signature identification, handwriting recognition and many more.
+- They have many applications, like text summarization, signature identification, handwriting recognition, etc.

 - It can model data with high volatility.